DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 exchange between two opposites that influence each other: the analogue and the digital, the historical and the contemporary, the factual and the fictional, faith and reason.
 Quests for knowledge are about thinking *and* being.
-Kierkegaard writes in *CUP*: ‘thinking and being signify one and the same’.[^ch04_92] Kierkegaard would insist that these dwelling spaces of collectors are not autarchic spaces; they are never cleansed of frustration nor rinsed clear of uncertainties.
+Kierkegaard writes in *Concluding Unscientific Postscript*: ‘thinking and being signify one and the same’.[^ch04_92] Kierkegaard would insist that these dwelling spaces of collectors are not autarchic spaces; they are never cleansed of frustration nor rinsed clear of uncertainties.
 Likewise, search